Unboxed-Software/solana-course/content/token22-metadata.md

 ### Call you function from `main`

-Now go back to `src/index.ts`, first you will have to import the function `createNFTWithEmbeddedMetadata` from the file we just created, so go ahead and do that
+Now go back to `src/index.ts`, first you will have to import the function `createNFTWithEmbeddedMetadata` from the file we just created.
 ```ts
 import createNFTWithEmbeddedMetadata from './nft-with-embedded-metadata';
 ```

-and then call it at the end of the main function and pass the required params, and you should have something like this
+Then call it at the end of the main function and pass the required parameters.
+Your `src/index.ts` file should look like this:

 ```ts
 await createNFTWithEmbeddedMetadata({
   payer,